 A broad range of topics on offer – recent sessions included ‘Why Jerusalem?
 Why Bethlehem?
 Why then and not now?’; ‘ The history of the Magi’; ‘ In the footsteps of St Paul’; ‘ Christian response to war and remembrance’; ‘ The social and religious context of Jesus Mission and Ministry’; ‘Reincarnation and Resurrection’.

-Usually the third Tuesday of the month – for next sessions see Upper Kennet News
+Usually the third Tuesday of the month – for next sessions see the editions section of Upper Kennet News

 Lent Groups and Autumn Groups

-Usually 4 weeks duration between Ash Wednesday and Palm Sunday on a particular topic and all sessions are designed to be ‘ stand alone’- open to those who wish to attend all or just some of the sessions 2019 ‘Journey in Faith’ – a range of people share their experiences of journeying in faith in small groups leading to group discussion for next sessions see Upper Kennet News
+Usually 4 weeks duration between Ash Wednesday and Palm Sunday on a particular topic and all sessions are designed to be ‘ stand alone’- open to those who wish to attend all or just some of the sessions.
+‘Journey in Faith’ – a range of people share their experiences of journeying in faith in small groups leading to group discussion for next sessions see the editions section of Upper Kennet News

-Deanery Learning events, Death Café and other learning sessions take place regularly and are always advertised in the Upper Kennet News and the Broad Hinton, Uffcott and Winterbourne Basset Local News
+Deanery Learning events, Death Café and other learning sessions take place regularly and are always advertised in the Upper Kennet News and the Broad Hinton, Uffcott and Winterbourne Basset Local New

 “A local network of churches inspiring and leading local mission” A Deanery is a grouping of parishes, headed by a Rural Dean (the priest in charge of the Deanery) and Lay Chair (the non-ordained equivalent).
 There are 19 deaneries in the diocese of Salisbury.
 Deanery representatives meet regularly to discuss parish business.
 Links to main contacts, latest news and documents are listed below.